N. Korea says 4th new test-firing was anti-aircraft missile

 While Kim said he intended to reopen inter-Korean hotlines during his speech at parliament, he also shrugged off U.S. offers for dialogue as a “cunning” concealment of its hostility against the North.
 He also reiterated the North's demands that South Korea abandon a “double-dealing attitude” over the North’s missile tests if Seoul wants to see the resumption of talks and major cooperation steps.

 Some experts say North Korea wants South Korea to persuade the United States to ease punishing economic international sanctions on it.
-Other say North Korea aims to get an international recognition as a nuclear power.
+Other say North Korea is pressuring South Korea not to criticize its ballistic missile tests, which are banned by U.N.
+Security Council resolutions, as part of its quest to be recognized internationally as a nuclear power.

-Earlier in September, North Korea also test-fired a new hypersonic missile, a newly developed cruise missile and a ballistic missile launched from a train.
+North Korea also recently has test-fired a new hypersonic missile, a newly developed cruise missile and a ballistic missile launched from a train.
 South Korea’s military assessed the hypersonic missile to be at an early stage of development, but experts say the two previous missile tests displayed the North’s ability to attack targets in South Korea and Japan, both key U.S. allies that host U.S. troops.

 The North's recent tests were in line with Kim Jong Un's earlier vows to introduce sophisticated weapons and enlarge his nuclear arsenal to defend itself against U.S. hostility — a reference to U.S.-led sanctions on the North and regular military drills between Washington and Seoul that North Korea believes are an invasion rehearsal.